Delhi HC seeks response from Centre on plea challenging new IT Rules | Law-Order

 - India

-A bench of Justice Chief Justice D N Patel and Justice Jyoti Singh issued notice to the Centre on advocating Uday Bedi's plea contending that the new IT rules are unconstitutional and antithetical to the fundamental principles of democracy.
+A bench of Chief Justice D N Patel and Justice Jyoti Singh issued notice to the Centre on advocate Uday Bedi's plea contending that the new IT rules are unconstitutional and antithetical to the fundamental principles of democracy.

 Granting time to the Centre to file its counter affidavit, the court listed the plea for further hearing on September 13.

-In his petition, Bedi has argued that the social media intermediaries cannot be given the power to decide, based on a complaint or otherwise, which information is liable to take down.
+In his petition, Bedi has argued that the social media intermediaries cannot be given the power to decide, on the basis of a complaint or otherwise, as to which information is liable to taken down.

 The petition states that the new Information Technology Rules themselves do not define how the social media intermediaries would voluntarily take action against a complaint without peeping into all conversations over the SMI platform and that it is not possible to trace the first originator of a message without decrypting all the private information that is stored, published, hosted or transmitted through the platform.

-While giving powers above the powers given under the parent legislation, the IT Act, to voluntarily remove access to information that does not conform to Rule 3(1)(b), the Impugned Rules have allowed the social media platforms to place the users under constant surveillance which is a gross breach of the right to privacy, the petition reads.
+While giving powers in excess of the powers given under the parent legislation, the IT Act, to voluntarily remove access to information that does not conform to Rule 3(1)(b), the Impugned Rules have allowed the social media platforms to place the users under constant surveillance which is a gross breach of the right to privacy, the petition reads.

 The rules also mandate that even if the person is not under any investigation for violation of the rules, the intermediary has to retain his or her data without any justification, which is a gross violation of the right to privacy of the user, the petition further said.